drupal-graphql/graphql/doc/producers/README.md

 ## Add the resolver

-For some more complex scenario (and provide some insight on one of the usefulness of the 4.x module) lets imagine our field has a name like `field_arcile_creator`.
+For some more complex scenario (and provide some insight on one of the usefulness of the 4.x module) lets imagine our field has a name like `field_article_creator`.
 In the 3.x version of the module we would have an API that matches this name so someone would call it like `fieldArticleCreator`, this is a little verbose and simply calling it with `creator` seems a little cleaner and more logical.

 ```php
     $registry->addFieldResolver('Article', 'creator',